Skip to main content

 What is the Transition Team and what will it do?

-Members will serve as connectors, mapping out and creating connections for the integration of each operational area, with a goal of serving the students of Trinity College of Nursing with a smooth experience on July 1, 2026.
+Members serve as connectors, mapping out and creating connections for the integration of each operational area, with a goal of serving the students of Trinity College of Nursing with a smooth experience on July 1, 2026.
 The team anticipates offering periodic open forums so both communities can hear updates directly.

 The Transition Team is designed to bring thoughtful and steady coordination to a complex process and ensure both institutions move forward with confidence.